Jzbonner/programming-cs/DSA-Workbook/Algorithms/BitManipulation.md

 Computers operate with binary digits (i.e. 1s and 0s).
 At the lower levels of computing, everything is in machine code - which is a stream of raw, usually binary data.
 The computer uses encodings such as UTF-8 to map saved bit combinations to characters, digits or different symbols.

 ### Bitwise Operators
-Bit manipulation in Javascript employs the use of *bitwise operators*, these operands are converted into signed 32 bit integers.
+Bit manipulation in JavaScript employs the use of *bitwise operators*, these operands are converted into signed 32 bit integers.

 **And (&)**
 * Bitwise _AND_, when applied to a single binary digit returns 1 if both digits are 1.
 When applied to two binary numbers it will return 1 whenever the corresponding bits of both are 1.